 - Behavioural intent around capacity and desire to eat more fruit and vegetables increased after participation in the lessons

 - Most teachers believed their students would change their eating habits to become healthier as a result of the lesson taught

 - All teachers believed that the lessons were an engaging way to encourage students to eat more fruit and vegetables

 Fruit & Veg Month vs Fresh for Kids Canteen Campaign

 We know there is a bit of confusion about the two fruit and vegetable campaigns held in NSW schools in early spring each year: Healthy Kids Associations’ Fruit & Veg Month; and Sydney Markets’ Fresh for Kids Canteen Campaign.

 Did you know that schools can register for both programs?
 In fact, they make perfect partners!
-What is taught in the classroom gets reinforced at the canteen.
-Register below for Fruit & Veg Month, and go to the Fresh for Kids website for more information on their Canteen Campaign.
+What is taught in the classroom gets reinforced at the school canteen.